-- A student with all NO responses on the HLS is considered non-English Language Learner. - A student with any YES response is referred for English language proficiency assessment. - A student with a YES response to question #1 only is temporarily placed in non-ESOL classes until English language proficiency assessment is completed. - A student with a YES response to question #2 and/ or #3 is temporarily placed in ESOL classes until English language proficiency assessment is completed. - The grade level appropriate IDEA Oral Language Proficiency Test will be used to determine oral/ aural English proficiency and is to be administered within the first 20 days after enrollment date. - Students in Grades 3-12 found to be fluent English speaking will be given a nationallynormed, standardized reading and writing test, within 20 days from their date of enrollment for further assessment of their English proficiency. - Exceptional students (ESE) with any YES response shall be reviewed by a joint ESE/ ELL committee to determine appropriate ESOL assessment and placement. - Every English Language Learner student is entitled to equal access to all academic, categorical, and federal programs offered by the School District of Osceola County.
+- A student with all NO responses on the HLS is considered non-English Language Learner. - A student with any YES response is referred for English language proficiency assessment. - A student with a YES response to question #1 only is temporarily placed in non-ESOL classes until English language proficiency assessment is completed. - A student with a YES response to question #2 and/ or #3 is temporarily placed in ESOL classes until English language proficiency assessment is completed. - The grade level appropriate IDEA Oral Language Proficiency Test shall be used to determine oral/ aural English proficiency and is to be administered within the first 20 days after enrollment date. - All Pre-K students, including students with disabilities, with any YES response are considered ELL until the English language assessment is administered in Kindergarten. - Preschool Education Evaluation Program (PEEP) Pre-K students with any YES responses are considered ELL until the English language assessment is administered in Kindergarten. - Students in Grades 3 through 12 found to be fluent English speaking shall be given a nationally- normed, standardized reading and writing test, within 20 days from their date of enrollment for further assessment of their English proficiency. - Exceptional students (ESE) with any YES response shall be reviewed by a joint ESE/ ELL committee to determine appropriate ESOL assessment and placement. - Every English Language Learner student is entitled to equal access to all academic, categorical, and federal programs offered by the School District of Osceola County.
 The amount of time the ELL student is assigned to the program(s) shall be comparable to the time assigned to a non-ELL student under similar conditions.
-An updated ELL student's class schedule must be maintained in the ELL Student Plan as part of the student permanent record. - English Language Learner students are taught by subject area teachers following the corresponding district curriculum.
-The instructional personnel provide appropriate and individualized instruction to students through the use of ESOL teaching strategies, appropriate instructional materials, curriculum accommodations, and testing accommodations.
-The ESOL strategies and accommodations are documented in the teacher's lesson plans as evidence that understandable instruction is being provided.
+An updated ELL student's class schedule must be maintained in the ELL Student Plan as part of the student permanent record.

-Schools with fifteen (15) or more ELL students who speak the same home language shall provide at least one bilingual teacher assistant or bilingual teacher proficient in English and the home language of the students.
+- English Language Learner students are taught by subject area teachers following the corresponding district curriculum.
+The instructional personnel provide appropriate individualized and differentiated instruction to students through the use of ESOL teaching strategies, appropriate instructional materials, curriculum accommodations, and testing accommodations.
+The ESOL strategies and accommodations are documented in the teacher's lesson plans as evidence that understandable instruction is being provided. - Schools with fifteen (15) or more ELL students who speak the same home language shall provide at least one bilingual teacher assistant or bilingual teacher proficient in English and the home language of the students.
 The ESOL teacher assistant's (or bilingual teacher's) primary assignment is to offer the ELL students additional help in the basic content areas under the supervision of the basic subject area teacher.